 Brown Foundation Service Learning Program

-The Joe W. and Dorothy Dorsett Brown Foundation Service Learning Program offers funds to schools via Service Learning Awards for a class, grades K-12, to link learning and intentional service to their community through an identified Service Partner.
-Funds are awarded at the annual Service Learning Event in September.
+The Brown Foundation Service Learning Program offers funds to schools via Service Learning Awards for a class, grades K-12, to link learning and intentional service to their community through an identified Service Partner.

-It is a learn-by-doing approach to the curriculum.
-Each service learning project has two components a school and a service partner.
+Service Learning is a teaching and learning strategy that connects academic curriculum to real needs in the community by implementing a learn-by-doing approach.
 Students get real life experiences in the subject studied by meeting community needs through active participation.

-Plan to attend a service learning workshop to learn more about service learning and the application process.
-See listing of current workshops, or contact us to tailor a workshop for your school!
+We highly suggest that all new teachers attend a service learning workshop to learn more about service learning and the application process.
+See our listing of current workshops, or contact us to tailor a workshop for your school!